 Winter Care:Apply a winter mulch around the base of the plant, especially in colder climates.
 Remove the mulch in early spring before growth starts.

 Growth Rate:Fast, once established.

 Foliage Type:Medium green, simple palmate to pinnate leaves arranged alternately and opposite on the stems.

-Pruning:In our EZ Pruning Guide, these varieties are in the YELLOW category.
+Pruning:In our Stoplight Pruning Guide, these varieties are in the YELLOW category.
 They bloom best on old wood, but can also bloom on new wood.
 Use caution when pruning to retain healthy stems from last season for best flowering.